bok1c4/Books/Operating-Systems/notes/os-three-pieces/Operating-Systems-3-Easy-Steps.md

 Problems that MLFQ tries to solve are:

-1. Optimize the turnaround time (running shorter jobs first) - we don't not the length
+1. Optimize the turnaround time (running shorter jobs first) - we don't know the length
 2. Make a system feel responsive to the user (lower response time)

 Given that in general, **we don't know anything about a process, how can we build a scheduler to achieve those goals?
 How can the scheduler learn, as the system runs, the characteristics of the jobs it is running, and thus make better scheduling decisions?**